Where I’ve Been

 I spoke at an event at a company in Bratislava.
 I was in and out of the city in about a four-hour span, and saw virtually none of it.
 However, my host drove me about an hour to his hometown of Nove Zamky so we could talk before dropping me at the train station, so I saw a lot of the countryside (which looks exactly like South Dakota, for the record).

 I’ve been to Stockholm at least four times, including an amazing Saturday in the Old Town.
 Also, my very first trip to Europe was to Malmo, just across the Baltic from Copenhagen.
+I’ve also taken a high-speed train across the interior of Sweden, and spent some time at a country estate about an hour outside Stockholm.

 I visited a software company in Basel, and took a side trip up to Grindelwald, to see The Alps.